 Replace your_key with the key you just copied.
 You can check my example in the image below.

 This command will authorize your computer to connect to the remote computer.
 Now you will require the IP address of the remote computer and the username you want to use.
-You can view IP address of the remote computer using any of the below commands.
+You can view the IP address of the remote computer using any of the below commands.
 Again, if the remote PC belongs to someone else, ask them to do this part and tell the IP address to you.
 Remember not to share the IP address with anyone unless you know what you are doing.

 Now it’s time to connect to the remote machine.
 I expect that all settings already default and you haven’t messed with the configurations of SSH yet.